reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 ## What is Apache Camel

 As explained at the start, Apache Camel is an integration framework.
 Camel can do :
-1. **Routing** : Take a data payload also called message from a source system to a destination system
+1. **Routing**: Take a data payload also called "message" from a source system to a destination system
-2. **Mediation** : Message processing like filtering the message based on one or more message attributes, modifying certain fields of the message, enrichment by making API calls, etc.
+2. **Mediation**: Message processing like filtering the message based on one or more message attributes, modifying certain fields of the message, enrichment by making API calls, etc.

 Some of the important concepts of Apache Camel used during integration are shown in this diagram: